luyadev/luya/docs/guide/app-blocks.md

 ## Block preview

-To give the user a better understanding how you block could looks like you can store a jpeg image under `app/images/blocks` or `app/modules/yourmodule/images/blocks` with same name as the block e.g. `TextTransformBlock.jpg`.
+To give the user a better understanding how you block could looks like you can store a JPEG image under `app/images/blocks` or `app/modules/yourmodule/images/blocks` with same name as the block e.g. `TextTransformBlock.jpg`.
 This image will be display on hover over a block name in the navigation.
 Make sure that this file size is so small as possible (maybe use a image optimizer) and image size is under 400x400 pixel.